GNOME/gimp-help/README.md

 - What packages are required and/or optional to build gimp-help.
 - Add style guide and add link to it here.

-Preferrably build the most up to date manual yourself or check the latest uploaded version at https://docs.gimp.org/2.10/en/.
+Preferably build the most up to date manual yourself or check the latest uploaded version at https://docs.gimp.org/2.10/en/.

 The source of the manual can be found in XML files in the /src